IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/README.md

 ## Setup App
 ### Prerequisites
-To run de DApp locally, you will need:
+To run the DApp locally, you will need:
 * Node v14.17.0
 * Truffle v5.4.19
 * Ganache-cli v6.12.2